 The people living in the Himalayan region usually wear thick woolen clothes with the thick woolen hat and socks and mittens.
 It is usually cold here and the temperature falls below Zero degrees during winter.
 The local people usually eat either Daal-Bhaat or make the thick dough-like paste of powdered wheat or maize or corn or millet called Dhindo.
 A similar kind of dish called Tsampa is made in the northern Himalayan region.
 The tea is prepared in a very unique style here.
 It is buttered and salted tea.
-Tsampa is usually preferable with this Special tea.
-Another special food item of the Himalayan region is Shakpa which is actually a stew of meat loafs, dumplings and vegetables.
+Tsampa is usually preferable to this Special tea.
+Another special food item of the Himalayan region is Shakpa which is actually a stew of meat loafs, dumplings, and vegetables.

 Likewise, in the Mountainous region, here the weather is quite adjustable.
-The local people here too wear thick woolen clothes with hats, mittens and socks but also wear cotton clothes.
-The food items here available are Daal-bhaat as usual but in addition Bread i.e. Roti or Chapati is served.
+The local people here too wear thick woolen clothes with hats, mittens, and socks but also wear cotton clothes.
+The food items here available are Daal-Bhat as usual but in addition Bread i.e. Roti or Chapati is served.
 The curry is generally made from seasonable vegetables and potatoes.
-Since major cities and tourist centers fall in this region, you can find many restaurants and hotels serving International food cuisines like Italian, Mexican, Spanish, Japanese, Korean, Chinese, etc. Even the fast foods like Spaghetti, Burgers, Pizza, Dumplings (momo) etc. are easily available.
+Since major cities and tourist centers fall in this region, you can find many restaurants and hotels serving International food cuisines like Italian, Mexican, Spanish, Japanese, Korean, Chinese, etc. Even fast foods like Spaghetti, Burgers, Pizza, Dumplings (momo), etc. are easily available.
 Nepalese snack items like Sel roti, Dahi chiura (Curd and Beaten rice), Yomari, Sekuwa, Taas (Chicken or mutton or buff), etc. are usually prepared, mainly during festivals and special celebrations.

 It is very necessary to be hydrated during the tour or trek.
 Bottled mineral water is available everywhere along the trekking routes.
 You also can purify the water or just buy the boiled water.
 Tap water is usually unsafe while traveling.